- Outdoor Seating

 Upcoming Events at Beatties Ford Road Regional

-Join us for this inclusive program filled with stories, songs, and activities specifically designed for individuals with sensory integration challenges, developmental and adaptability difficulties.
+Join us for this storytime filled with stories, songs, and activities specifically designed for adults with autism spectrum disorders, sensory integration issues, or other developmental disabilities.

-Join us for a movie screening of Remember the Titans.
+Join us for a movie screening of Queen of Katwe.
 Light refreshments will be provided - or better yet, why not bring your lunch and enjoy your food with the film?
 While you're here, check out a book relating to the movie.